Climate change: Extreme heat a death threat to young people – DW – 12/11/2024

 Extreme heat a silent killer of young people

-According to the study, three out of four heat-related deaths in Mexico occurred in people aged under 35 between 1998-2019.
+According to the study, three out of four heat-related deaths in Mexico occurred in people aged under 35 between 1998 and 2019.

 In contrast, more older people accounted for cold-weather mortality events.

-Looking forward to a scenario when global population and carbon emissions continue growing, the researchers projected a 32% increase in temperature-related deaths in those aged under 35 years would occur by the year 2100.
+Looking ahead to a scenario when the global population and carbon emissions continue growing, the researchers projected a 32% increase in temperature-related deaths in those aged under 35 would occur by 2100.

 The explanation for why younger people may be shouldering more heat-related deaths than anticipated likely comes down to social reasons.